-We identified seven competencies essential to personal and professional development in health science education (HSE) innovation.
+We identified seven competencies essential to personal and professional development in health science education innovation (HSEI).
 Our innovation competencies were determined thorough a review of the literature and refined in collaboration with our Advisory Council members.
 Below, we invite you to explore what these competencies mean, learn how to adopt them into your own HSE innovation development, and assess your progress in developing these competencies.

-Intelligent Risk-taking: weighs potential benefits and disadvantages of an action or choice to assume calculated risks
+Intelligent Risk-taking: weighs benefits and disadvantages of choices to assume calculated risks that yield important outcomes

 Teamwork: collaborates with a broad network of individuals with diverse expertise and viewpoints to generate unique ideas and solutions

 Visioning: develops a clear direction for the desired future state with sufficient detail to determine if it has been achieved